MadLadSquad/MadLadSquadSite/monthly-newsletter/2025/July.md

    - Document the move to SDL3

 ## pkggen
-THe development of [pkggen](https://pkggen.madladsquad.com) will begin around the end of the month.
+The development of [pkggen](https://pkggen.madladsquad.com) will begin around the end of the month.